spectraphilic/reflexible/doc/source/getting_started.rst

     H = pf.Header(SOURCE_DIR)

-The `Header` is central to `pflexible`.
+The `Header` is central to `reflexible`.
 This contains much information about the FLEXPART run, and enable plotting, labeling of plots, looking up dates of runs, coordinates for mapping, etc. All this information is contained in the `Header`.
 See for example::